Snapchat can survive, but it can't do it alone

-Snap Inc. co-founder and CEO, Evan Spiegel, kicked off the first-ever Partner Summit last week in Los Angeles with a sort of syrupy soliloquy about how the Snapchat camera "lets natural light from our world penetrate the darkness of the internet."
+Snap Inc. co-founder and CEO Evan Spiegel kicked off the first-ever Partner Summit last week in Los Angeles with a sort of syrupy soliloquy about how the Snapchat camera "lets natural light from our world penetrate the darkness of the internet."
 He went on to say the internet was "started as a military research project" and, therefore, "it's just not our natural habitat."
-The point Spiegel was trying to make (I think), is that building a platform like the internet is a collaborative process.
+The point Spiegel was trying to make (I think) is that building a platform like the internet is a collaborative process.
 And he sees Snapchat as a world where good things can happen, but he doesn't want to build it alone.

 Spiegel said that by "opening" the Snapchat camera, the company can create "a computing experience that combines the superpowers of technology with the best of humanity," including "friendship, compassion, creativity, generosity and love."
-His speech, which came off like a particularly over the top Aaron Sorkin monologue, was intended to convey a simple message: the importance of partnerships for Snapchat's success.
+His speech, which came off like a particularly over-the-top Aaron Sorkin monologue, was intended to convey a simple message: the importance of partnerships for Snapchat's success.

 Spiegel's words were followed by a slew of announcements that, if all goes according to his plan, could help Snap grow and make more money -- which, in turn, would appease investors.
-While Snap has increased its earnings year-over-year since becoming a publicly traded company in 2017, its user numbers have mostly remained flat at 186 million daily uniques since 2018.
+While Snap has increased its earnings year over year since becoming a publicly traded company in 2017, its user numbers have mostly remained flat at 186 million daily uniques since 2018.
 That's a lot less than Snapchat's social media rivals Twitter and Instagram, which have 321 million and 1 billion monthly active users, respectively.

 That's a lot of room to make up for Snapchat, but Spiegel is adamant that what the company needs to do is focus on itself, not on what its competitors are doing.
 By introducing a gaming platform, bringing Stories to third-party apps like Tinder and expanding its short-form, vertical-video original series, Snapchat hopes it can lure new people to its app -- something it hasn't done a good job of for the better part of the past two years.
 And with newcomers like TikTok on the rise, it's only going to get more challenging for Snapchat to stay relevant.

-This is why Snapchat has to open up its platform to others, even if that might come with challenges of its own, like navigating the minefield that is user data and building safe platform around it.
+This is why Snapchat has to open up its platform to others, even if that might come with challenges of its own, like navigating the minefield that is user data and building a safe platform around it.

 Ben Schwerin, Vice President of Partnerships at Snapchat, told Engadget he doesn't see all these changes the company is trying to make as an identity crisis or fighting for relevance.
 Rather, he views them as a "natural evolution" for Snap.
 "We think we can create this really immersive, engaging content experience for people who come to our service to talk to their friends, and then they can discover all this great content," he said.
 "That started with news and with media companies.
 It's evolved into these [original] shows, and the way we think of shows is sort of like reinventing TV for mobile."